variousauthors/the-valley/NEXTSTEPS.md

      - could do both! put harder monsters on the map, give players a reason to go around

+#### BACKLOG

+- [] fight v2 - basic game loop: stats, xp, healing
+  - [x] deal damage based on ATT stat for player and monster
+  - [x] deal damage based on ATT stat vs DEF stat for player and monster
+  - [x] gain XP after a fight
+  - [x] level up periodically, increase ATT, DEF, HP
+       - static levels for now just +4, +1, +1
+  - [x] heal at the boat
+  - [x] monster graphics
+    - [x] use mu's art for the sprite
+    - [x] display the sprite
+    - [x] clean up after battle

+- [] branch: what if random encounter is something that happens _before_ you move!?
+That way the monster sprite will leap up!
+In front of you!
+     - [] put monster where the user trying to go, then we also do not have to keep track of facing!!!

+- [] refactor! it is time to address sprites in a better way now that we are rendering player and encounter as sprites
+     - [] get the "next free sprite"
+     - [] do this not during vblank since we don't need to (we are just writing to OAMData)
+- [] refactor! for stats that don't change often, like MAX_HP and ATT maybe store them in BCD instead of binary.
+Can implement add/sub for BCD no problem, and then we don't have to convert between binary and BCD so often
+- [] refactor! split up logic into the game states
+  - each game state should have its own set of render functions, update functions, checks for state stability, checks for "done step", etc...
+- [] refactor: encapsulate _PAD as it has leaked all over
+- [] use a heart for HP and monster face for monster HP

+- [] when the player is idol, show the HP and XP in a top-side window
+     - each game state should have its own window I guess

+- [] fight v3 - multiple monsters
+  - make a table of monsters, randomly pick one
+  - art for all monsters
+  - stats for all monsters

+- [] must improve import script, it should create the whole map file in the correct file location.
+It _could_ initialize the events based on a second layer in the tiled file, but I'm fine to do that later (actually I think this is unrealistic unless we had a custom map tool, because we need to init both sides of the link... ultimately we would still be manually entering the same amount of data)
+     - [x] import multiple maps at once with a glob
+     - [] split map file into two files and generate only what we can completely generate (ie remove the "copy/paste" step)
+       - just manually wire up the teleports it is not so hard
+       - adding a second layer with events would be hard
+       - [] mmm maybe I should re-visit this idea later
+- [] spread the render over several frames
+     - right now, for larger maps, the CPU spikes up around 80% when we walk
+     - render an extra tile around the currently visible map at all times (eg render y - 1, x - 1 our to h + 1 w + 1)
+     - turn the tile fiddling parts into continuation and run them in 2 frames, or 4 rather than all at once
+     - actually this is currently not a problem!
+I was able to render a 128x128 map however, it is 8kb and I will probably need to compress it later which will mean addressing this issue

+#### DONE

 - [x] a source of RNG
 - [x] show the window on the bottom of the screen